 Do Book A Cabin With a View

-We are generally budget travellers and basic accommodation is often a way to save money without compromising the experience.
-Booking an inside cabin, or one with a view of the interior promenade, will save you a few quid but cost you when you miss the stunning scenery as you sail in and out of the Oslo Fjord.
+We are generally budget travellers and basic accommodation is often a a money saver without compromising the experience.
+Booking an inside cabin, or one with a view of the interior promenade, will save you a few quid but cost you’ll miss the stunning scenery as you sail the Oslo Fjord.
 Of course, you could book the inside cabin and view the scenery from deck or from the Observation Lounge but there is just something lovely about chilling out in your cabin and watching the beautiful scenery drift by.
+In my opinion, a cabin with a view is worth the spend.

 Don’t assume Duty Free is a bargain…

-I was a bit excited at the prospect of hitting the duty-free, but it really is a case of buyer beware.
+Excited at the prospect of duty free? me?
+Absolutely!
+But it really is a case of buyer beware.
 There are some good buys in there but check the price point against on-line sellers and high street shops first.
-It isn’t always cheaper, especially given how competitive retailers have become with discounts, loyalty schemes and so on.
+It isn’t always cheaper, especially given how competitive retailers have become with discounts, loyalty schemes.
 It feels even harder for us to get a real bargain because we are used to tax-free status and military discounts here in Germany, but I just didn’t think duty free was all that.
 I guess if you are used to shopping at Norwegian price points, it might feel a bit more of a bargain.
+Always fun to browse, if you are buying or not.

 But do budget for a bit of shopping.

-The minicruise might be short but its a great way to dip into a relatively expensive destination if you are a budget traveller and its also a brilliant way of combining two destinations with some quality time at sea … a worthwhile alternative to the traditional city break.
+The minicruise might be short but it’s a sweet way to dip into a relatively expensive destination, especially for a budget traveller.
+It is also a brilliant way of combining two destinations with some quality time at sea and a worthwhile alternative to the traditional city break.
 Most of all, for us, it was just really, really good fun.

 Until Next Time,